caching-tools/next-shared-cache/packages/cache-handler/README.md

 ## Latest Release

-🎉 **Version 1.8.0** has been released!
-It now includes the [`neshClassicCache` function ↗](https://caching-tools.github.io/next-shared-cache/functions/nesh-classic-cache), that allows you to cache the results of expensive operations in the `getServerSideProps` and API routes.
+🎉 **Version 1.9.0** has been released!
+It changes the default `estimateExpireAge` function to perform the calculation as `(staleAge) => staleAge * 1.5` to better align with the default Next.js cache behavior.

-Do not forget the [`registerInitialCache` instrumentation hook ↗](https://caching-tools.github.io/next-shared-cache/usage/populating-cache-on-start), that allows the cache to be pre-populated with the initial data when the application starts.
+This is the final release leading up to version 2.0.0.
+The upcoming version 2 will bring significant changes and will no longer support Next.js versions 13 and 14.
+While version 1 will still receive ongoing maintenance, it won't get any new features.

 Check out the [changelog](https://github.com/caching-tools/next-shared-cache/blob/canary/packages/cache-handler/CHANGELOG.md) for more details.